Skip to main content

 πŸ’‘ Tips for best results

 Experiment with both methods: Each method produces different results depending on roof shape.
 Test both to see which works better for your specific jobs and market requirements.
+It is wise to discuss the options with your installation team.

 Use Modify Block tools: The blocking tools give the right result for most jobs, but you should expect to intervene on some projects.
 Use the Modify Block options to adjust results to your satisfaction.